open-telemetry/opentelemetry-specification/specification/metrics/api.md

 SDKs SHOULD run asynchronous instrument callbacks near the end of the collection interval.)

-### Additive and non-additive instruments compared
+### Adding and grouping instruments compared

-Additive instruments are used to capture information about a sum, where, by definition, only the sum is of interest.
+Adding instruments are used to capture information about a sum, where, by definition, only the sum is of interest.
 Individual events are considered not meaningful for these instruments, the event count is not computed.
 This means, for example, that two `Counter` events `Add(N)` and `Add(M)` are equivalent to one `Counter` event `Add(N + M)`.
-This is the case because `Counter` is synchronous, and synchronous additive instruments are used to capture changes to a sum.
+This is the case because `Counter` is synchronous, and synchronous adding instruments are used to capture changes to a sum.

-Asynchronous, additive instruments (e.g., `SumObserver`) are used to capture sums directly.
+Asynchronous, adding instruments (e.g., `SumObserver`) are used to capture sums directly.
 This means, for example, that in any sequence of `SumObserver` observations for a given instrument and label set, the Last Value defines the sum of the instrument.

-In both synchronous and asynchronous cases, the additive instruments are inexpensively aggregated into a single number per collection interval without loss of information.
-This property makes additive instruments higher performance, in general, than non-additive instruments.
+In both synchronous and asynchronous cases, the adding instruments are inexpensively aggregated into a single number per collection interval without loss of information.
+This property makes adding instruments higher performance, in general, than grouping instruments.

-Non-additive instruments use a relatively inexpensive aggregation method default (MinMaxSumCount), but still more expensive than the default for additive instruments (Sum).
-Unlike additive instruments, where only the sum is of interest by definition, non-additive instruments can be configured with even more expensive aggregators.
+grouping instruments use a relatively inexpensive aggregation method default (MinMaxSumCount), but still more expensive than the default for adding instruments (Sum).
+Unlike adding instruments, where only the sum is of interest by definition, grouping instruments can be configured with even more expensive aggregators.

 ### Monotonic and non-monotonic instruments compared

-Monotonicity applies only to additive instruments.  `Counter` and `SumObserver` instruments are defined as monotonic because the sum captured by either instrument is non-decreasing.
+Monotonicity applies only to adding instruments.  `Counter` and `SumObserver` instruments are defined as monotonic because the sum captured by either instrument is non-decreasing.
 The `UpDown-` variations of these two instruments are non-monotonic, meaning the sum